-Principal isk Strategic objective Description (What is the risk?)
+Principal risk Strategic objective Description (What is the risk?)
 Causal factors themes (What gives rise to the risk?)
-Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Trend Business disruption The risk of prolonged, large scale natural and/or man made disruptive events Cyber attack or IT/ operational technology system failure Pandemics Extreme weather events (floods, fires) Natural disasters Civil unrest, war and terrorism Disruption to supply chains/ operations Safety and wellbeing of our people Brand and reputation damage Financial impact TCCC Business Resilience Framework CCEP BCR Governance Framework CCEP Incident Management and Crisis Response (IMCR) process Understanding the cl Confidence in our cap - disruptions, proven and enhanced d during COVID-19. ackaging The risks relating to packaging waste and plastic pollution, and single use plastic Stakeholder concern about the environmental impacts of single use plastic packaging, litter and packaging waste Brand and reputation damage from not keeping up with community/customer expectations Financial impact from increased taxes and on the costs of doing business Regulatory and compliance impacts Increased potential for activism and litigation rPET roadmap Advocacy to support container deposit and return schemes Test, trial and learn approach to refillable packaging in multiple markets Innovation on dispensed delivery solutions Packaging design and innovation CCEP Ventures investment in new recycling technologies Industry collaboration
+Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Trend Business disruption The risk of prolonged, large scale natural and/or man made disruptive events Cyber attack or IT/ operational technology system failure Pandemics Extreme weather events (floods, fires) Natural disasters Civil unrest, war and terrorism Disruption to supply chains/operations Safety and wellbeing of our people Brand and reputation damage Financial impact TCCC Business Resilience Framework CCEP BCR Governance Framework CCEP Incident Management and Crisis Response (IMCR) process Packaging Understanding the cl Confidence in our cap The risks relating to packaging waste and plastic pollution, and single use plastic Brand and reputation damage from not keeping up with community/customer expectations Financial impact from increased taxes and on the costs of doing business Regulatory and compliance impacts Increased potential for activism and litigation rPET roadmap